Pet Safety While Outdoors

 De Anza Veterinary Clinic offers several options for flea and tick control for dogs.
 These include medicated collars, oral products, and topical applications.
 Protect your pet by administering these products year-round.
 If you do find a tick on your dog, you can pull it out by grasping the tick with tweezers as close to your dog’s skin as possible.
 Pull it out slowly and in a straight line away from your dog.

-If your pet has sustained injuries from a wildlife encounter, please call De Anza Veterinary Clinic at (720) 329-2613 and we’ll get you an appointment as soon as possible.
+If your pet has sustained injuries from a wildlife encounter, please call De Anza Veterinary Clinic at (720) 329-2613 and we will get you an appointment as soon as possible.
 If you live in the Cupertino area, be sure to check out our many wellness services, including flea and tick control.